From clicks to leases: Understanding lead attribution for apartment marketing

 There are many ways to measure attribution.
 Which lead attribution model you use is a business decision, just keep in mind that numbers will vary greatly across the different models.
 It’s important to know what each model is and how leads are measured.
 You should use the same model for all digital sources.

-Here, we’ll cover the four most popular lead attribution models for apartment marketing: first touch, last touch, linear multi-touch and u-shaped multi-touch.
-Find out what they track and when to use each one.
+Here, we’ll cover the seven most popular lead attribution models for apartment marketing: first touch, last touch, linear multi-touch, u-shaped multi-touch, w-shaped multi-touch, w-shaped applicant multi-touch and show multi-touch.

 First touch lead attribution